top of page

 • Joan Lawrence

-Joan and her family are involved in Aurum Wines, an organic vineyard and winery near Cromwell established nearly 20 years ago.
+Joan and her family have been involved in the wine industry at Lowburn near Cromwell for the past 25 years..
 Joan's background is in archaeology, and her speciality is in archaeological illustration.
 Her great love of gardening and history is reflected in the two journals she edited , 'Heritage Roses in New Zealand' and 'Archaeology in New Zealand'.
+Joan is an oral history recorder with the Central Otago Heritage Trust.

 • Martin Anderson